• Skip to primary navigation

 Banana pudding layered in a wine glass.

-Why you’ll love southern-style banana pudding
+Why you’ll love this Southern Version

 • This recipe is very creamy with the perfect sweetness.